Certificate Authority Security Council's Minimum Requirements for the Issuance and Management of Code Signing Certificates

 Most likely, a revocation will be requested by a malware researcher or an application software supplier, such as Microsoft, where users of their software may be installing suspect code or malware.
-In this case, if Microsoft were to ask GlobalSign to revoke the certificate, then within two days the certificate must be revoked or Microsoft must be informed that GlobalSign has started an investigation.
-Problem certificates can be reported directly through our website at: https://www.globalsign.com/en/report-abuse/
+In this case, if Microsoft were to ask GlobalSign to revoke the Certificate, within two days the Certificate must be revoked or Microsoft must be informed that GlobalSign has started an investigation.
+Problem Certificates can be reported directly through our website at: https://www.globalsign.com/en/report-abuse/

-For further information, please refer to our recent blog post What Do The New Code Signing Certificate Requirements Mean For Developers.
+For more information, please refer to our blog post What Do The New Code Signing Certificate Requirements Mean For Developers.